Course Catalog

 Credits: 3

-This course focuses on providing students with advanced knowledge and skills in the health assessment of individuals across the life span within the context of the advanced practice role.
-Emphasis is placed on the collection, interpretation, and synthesis of relevant historical, genetic, biological, cultural, psychosocial, and physical data for the development of a comprehensive and holistic health assessment.
+This course focuses on providing students with advanced knowledge and skills in the health assessment of individuals across the lifespan within the context of the advanced practice role.
+Emphasis is placed on the collection, interpretation, and synthesis of relevant historical, genetic, biological, cultural, psychosocial and physical data for the development of a comprehensive and holistic health assessment.
 Evidence-based practice concepts related to health promotion/disease prevention are introduced.
 Critical thinking and diagnostic reasoning skills are developed.
+(This course fulfills the physical assessment clinical specialty requirements for AG-ACNP, FNP, NM/WHNP, and WHNP.)

 Credits: 3